drdna/WheatBlastEvolution/Variant Calling.md

 For the first run:

-1. Run iSNPcaller and provide the name of the project as an argument (using only alphanumerics, underscores and hyphens allowed):
+1. Run iSNPcaller and provide the name of the project as an argument (only alphanumerics, underscores and hyphens allowed):
 ```bash
 perl iSNPcaller_MT.pl WheatBlast
 ```